NCAS-CMS/cfdm/docs/source/tutorial.rst

 Reading from disk
 -----------------

-The `cfdm.read` function reads netCDF file from disk and returns its contents as a list one or more `Field` objects:
+The `cfdm.read` function reads a netCDF file from disk and returns its contents as a list one or more `Field` objects:

 >>> import cfdm
 >>> f = cfdm.read('file.nc')

+The `cfdm.read` function has options to define external files that contain extra metadata, and to specify which metadata constructs should also be returned as independent fields.

 Inspection
 ----------